onigoetz/deployer/README.md

 [![Scrutinizer Quality Score](http://img.shields.io/scrutinizer/g/onigoetz/deployer.svg?style=flat)](https://scrutinizer-ci.com/g/onigoetz/deployer/)
 [![Code Coverage](http://img.shields.io/scrutinizer/coverage/g/onigoetz/deployer.svg?style=flat)](https://scrutinizer-ci.com/g/onigoetz/deployer/)

+### Easily deploy your applications

 Deployer is a tool that helps to deploy projects of any type to a server with minimal requirements.

-Requirements :
+Requirements on the server side:

-* SSH Connection to the server
+* SSH Access to the server
 * PHP if you want to use composer

-The library is a work in progress and could do a lot more things but for the moment it does what I need it to.

-## Why this new library ?
+The library works perfectly and is used in production for a few years now.
+It is still marked as beta as there are some things I still want to improve.

+## What does it do better than others ?

 There are so much tools to deploy an application to one or many servers, the problem is that they're hard to configure and / or they need to install software on the destination server.

-I wanted my servers to stay as clean as possible.
-So I went up with this little tool.
+This tool has two advantages:
+- Nothing needs to be installed on the destination
+- Very simple configuration

 Deploying is as simple as :

 	./deploy server:deploy production

-Or to be clearer :

-	./deploy [command] [environment]

 ## Commands